Elli Kokkinou: 2010–present: Greek Idol and Ta Genethlia Mou

-On 11 December 2009, Kokkinou signed officially a five-year contract with Phoebus's new record label, The Spicy Effect, the very same day that Nino signed his.
+On 11 December 2009, Kokkinou officially signed a five-year contract with Phoebus's new record label, The Spicy Effect, the very same day that Nino signed his.
 As a result, Kokkinou will once again collaborate with Phoebus on her new album.
 Speaking at the signing, Kokkinou stated that the first single from her upcoming album written by Phoebus has been recorded and will be released in January.
 On January 22, 2010, Kokkinou released a digital single titled "Ontos" (Indeed), which featured rapper Ypochthonios.
 A remix followed, while in March 2010, Kokkinou released another digital single titled "Apohoro" (I'm departing).

 On 23 July 2010, Kokkinou kicked off a summer tour across Greece and Cyprus with Despina Vandi.
 For the winter season, Kokkinou will be appearing with Vasilis Karras at club FIX in Thessaloniki set to kick off on October 22, 2010.
 Songwriter Phoebus has written them a duet titled "Den Tin Palevo" which premiered on October 12, 2010.
 Her new album is expected to be released in November 2010.

 On 26 October 2010, Alpha TV announced that Elli Kokkinou will be a judge for season 2 of reality singing competition Greek Idol, which started in February 2011., In late October 2010 she embarked on a joint North American tour with Despina Vandi and Kosta Karafotis.
 On 9 December 2011, she released the studio album Ta Genethlia Mou (My Birthday), her first since 2007's Eilikrina, and her first on The Spicy Effect.
 The album was released as a Deluxe Digipak, featuring a booklet and fifteen songs in total.
 The album was certified platinum in March 2012.
 For promotion of the album, Kokkinou collaborated with singers Despina Vandi and Nikos Oikonomopoulos for a concert series at club Fever for the 2011-2012 winter season.
 Following the concert series, Kokkinou continued performing with Oikonomopoulos in Thessaloniki at club "Thea" from 24 August until October 2012.